 Publications

-More information about the trace can be found in the following papers:
+Network-oriented characterizations of the dataset can be found in the following papers:

 Download

-The trace format is generic (i.e., not thought for use with a specific network simulator).
+The full 24-hour dataset is available as a generic text-format trace here.
+The trace format is generic in the sense that it is not thought for use with a specific network simulator).
 More precisely, each line of the trace contains the time (with 1-second granularity), the vehicle identifier, its position on the two-dimensional plane (x and y coordinates in meters) and its speed (im meters per second).
+The compressed file is 7.5 GB in size.

 Contacts

-Sandesh Uppoor is a PhD student at INSA Lyon and a member of the Alcatel Lucent Bell Labs - INRIA common lab.
+Sandesh Uppoor is a postdoctoral fellow at UPMC.
+Prior to that, he was a PhD student at INSA Lyon and a member of the Alcatel Lucent Bell Labs - Inria common lab.